HermesGermany/last-mile-components/README.md

 ## Storybook documentation

+You can see the latest version of our documentation here: [LMC Docs](https://lmc-storybook.hermesgermany.digital/)

-To view the components, you can launch Storybook:
+To view the components locally, you can launch Storybook by following these steps:

 ```bash
 npm install